venky-Jenkins-org/Udemy-Jenkins-course/03-Section-3-Freestyle_Job/README.md

 fi
 ```
 ### Execute these shell script Every Day at 1 AM
+### I want to Execute these shell script Every Day at 1 AM

 ```
 JOB => configure => Built Trigger =>